Nike-Inc/Willow/README.md

 ## Communication

 - Need help?
-Start here [StackOverflow](http://stackoverflow.com/questions/tagged/willow).
-(Tag `Willow`)
-- Need to ask a question?
-Ask here [StackOverflow](http://stackoverflow.com/questions/tagged/willow).
-- Want to contribute?
-Please fork the repo and submit a pull request.
+Open a [Question](https://jira.nike.com/browse/bmd).
+(Component => `Willow`)
 - Have a feature request?
-Open an issue.
+Open a [Feature Request](https://jira.nike.com/browse/bmd).
+(Component => `Willow`)
 - Find a bug?
-Open an issue.
+Open a [Bug](https://jira.nike.com/browse/bmd).
+(Component => `Willow`)
+- Want to contribute?
+Fork the repo and submit a pull request.

+> These tickets go directly to the developers of Willow who are very adament about providing top notch support for this library.
+Please don't hesitate to open tickets for any type of issue.
+If we don't know about it, we can't fix it, support it or build it.

 ## Installation